Proposed Rates

 The reason for this rate is to acknowledge that the majority of properties in this category are typically of a rural residential nature and that the level of rating should be more reflective of such use.

-The object of this category is to apply a differential rate or minimum payment to land with an Unimproved Value that is wholly or partly used or held or zoned for Holiday Home purposes.
+The object of this category is to apply a differential rate or minimum payment to land with an Unimproved Value that is wholly or partly used or held or zoned for USTRA (formerly Holiday Home)purposes.

-The reason for this rate is to assist with the funding of Tourism, Marketing, Events and Economic Development related projects, activities, and services throughout the district, as well as assist with the compliance costs associated with holiday homes.
-It is also to improve parity between the rating contribution of commercial accommodation providers and holiday home operators.
+The reason for this rate, additional to the reasons for the Residential rate category, is to assist with the funding of Tourism, Marketing, Events and Economic Development related projects, activities, and services throughout the district, as well as assist with the compliance costs associated with un-hosted short term residential accommodation.
+It is also to improve parity between the rating contribution of commercial accommodation providers and USTRA operators.

 UV Commercial